Which institution holds the most shares in Kadmon Holdings Inc. (KDMN)

 The top institutional shareholder in the company is Perceptive Advisors Llc with over 15.71 million shares valued at $65.2 million.
 The investor’s holdings represent 9.14% of the KDMN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 14.92 million shares valued at $61.93 million to account for 8.69% of the shares outstanding.
 The other top investors are State Street Corporation which holds 9.82 million shares representing 5.71% and valued at over $40.73 million, while Avidity Partners Management, LP holds 5.57% of the shares totaling 9.57 million with a market value of $39.72 million.

-Kadmon Holdings Inc. (NASDAQ: KDMN) is -11.33% lower on its value in year-to-date trading and has touched a low of $3.14 and a high of $5.73 in the current 52-week trading range.
+Kadmon Holdings Inc. (NASDAQ: KDMN) is -5.54% lower on its value in year-to-date trading and has touched a low of $3.14 and a high of $5.73 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KDMN stock was last observed hovering at around $3.66 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $11.00 for the next 12 months.
-It is also 81.6% off the consensus price target high of $20.00 offered by 6 analysts, but current levels are 54.0% higher than the price target low of $8.00 for the same period.
+The KDMN stock was last observed hovering at around $3.94 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $11.00 for the next 12 months.
+It is also 80.4% off the consensus price target high of $20.00 offered by 6 analysts, but current levels are 51.0% higher than the price target low of $8.00 for the same period.

-The stock witnessed a -16.36% loss in the last 1 month and extending the period to 3 months gives it a -7.07%, and is -11.33% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.37% over the week and 6.84% over the month.
+The stock witnessed a -9.26% loss in the last 1 month and extending the period to 3 months gives it a -17.12%, and is 7.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.71% over the week and 6.86% over the month.

 Kadmon Holdings Inc. (KDMN) Analyst Forecasts